luish/swift-evolution/proposals/nnnn-safer-half-open-range-operator.md

 ## Detailed design

-It does not need any change in the language syntax.
+It does not require any change in the language syntax.
 It is all about the internal behavior of the existing implementation for the operator when applied to arrays.